Early Total Cervix Occlusion (ETCO)

 Shortening of the cervix after ETCO

 In some cases after the Early Total Cervix Occlusion (ETCO) a shortening or even funnelling of the cervix is observed.
 Without ETCO this would be taken as risk predictor for a threatening preterm delivery.
-Though, both our own experiences and those of other colleagues as well (e. g. of Ms. Dr. Ramsauer, Vivantes Klinikum Berlin-Neukölln, Germany, or of PD Dr. Weiss, Böblingen, Germany, pers. comm.) have shown that the shortening after ETCO is of less relevance: […] often the closed outer os uteri holds also at only sonographically detectable 5 mm until the due date.
-(Dr. Weiss, pers. comm.)
+However, experience has shown that after ETCO the shortening is not of relevance. **

 Top of page